shari-ar/MarketPulseAI/docs/forecasting.md

 ## Model Choice

-- **Architecture:** Temporal Convolutional Network (TCN) with residual 1D convolution blocks over the seven-day sequences, followed by a dense regression head.
+- **Architecture:** Temporal Convolutional Network (TCN) with residual 1D convolution blocks over the seven-day sequences, followed by dual heads: a dense regression head for swing percent and a sigmoid head for swing probability.
 This architecture excels at short, fixed-length sequences and preserves temporal ordering without recurrence overhead.
 - **Why TCN:** Strong performance on noisy financial series, low inference latency in TensorFlow.js, and straightforward conversion from Python/Keras training artifacts to the browser bundle.
-- **Output:** A single scalar representing the predicted swing percent for the next trading day.
+- **Output:** Two values written to the latest snapshot: the predicted swing percent for the next trading day and the probability that the move will occur.

 ## Training Pipeline